Flow Configuration

 |---|---|---|---|

-| Requirement contract | Flow definition :requires | {:slot :orders-api :type :http-api ...} | Declares what must be provided. |
+| Requirement contract | Flow definition :requires | {:slot :orders-api :type :http-api ...} | Declares setup values and dependencies that must be configured. |

-| Bound value | Target profile bindings (draft / live / installation) | orders-api -> conn-123 | Set by flows configure / installation config. |
+| Bound value | Target bindings (draft / live / installation) | orders-api -> conn-123 | Set by flows configure / installation config. |

-| Runtime resolution | Selected run target | flows run <slug> or --target live | Run uses resolved profile bindings for that target. |
+| Runtime resolution | Selected run target | flows run <slug> or --target live | Run uses resolved bindings for that target. |

 requires does not store connection ids directly.